SIR WINSTON’S COTTAGE PIE

 Sir Winston’s Cottage Pie – Droolworthy Flavor Variations

-• Leftover roast beef – chopped (very “proper kitchen” feel)
+• Leftover roast beef – chopped for that very “proper kitchen” feel

 • Ground turkey – lighter, still cozy